tnagyzambo/rCTRL/ros2/src/rstate/README.md

 ## Primary State: Active

 All managed lifecycle nodes controlled by **rSTATE** are `active`.
-The network is now allowed to execute intrinsically safe processes such as data logging.
-Nodes on the network must not advertise potentially unsafe actions such as valve actuation during this network state.
+The network may now execute potentially unsafe actions.

-## Primary State: Armed

-All managed lifecycle nodes controlled by **rSTATE** are `active`.
-The network is now allowed to execute all actions.

 ## Primary State: Finalized